OGsiji/Data-Engineering-Solutions/README.md

 4) All other info including metadata are ignored and data is in arrays

 Question3
-<br />1) Assume the Table name is Event
+1) Assume the Table name is Event
-<br />2) We want to return the id of the inserted row
+2) We want to return the id of the inserted row
-<br />3 We are inserting value 1 into first row and value 2 into second row
+3) We are inserting value 1 into first row and value 2 into second row